 The authors conclude that “obesity in itself should not be a deterrent to undergoing total joint replacement to relieve symptoms.”
 However, the potential for more complications must be considered as well, something this study did not formally examine.

-Given the high and rising rates of obesity and arthritis in this country, the results of this study will likely apply to many people.
-And they suggest that surgeons should change expectations about what surgery has to offer obese individuals with severe arthritis.
+Given high rates of obesity and arthritis in this country, the results of these studies will likely apply to many people.
+And they suggest that surgeons should change expectations about what surgery can offer people with obesity and severe arthritis.

 The bottom line